Leonardozn/coyote-cli/README.md

 And that's it, **COYOTE-CLI** will create the schemes, their controllers and even the middlewares for the data security of each model.

-The way the models can be created in the settings.json file is described in the [Types](#types) section.
+The way the models can be created in the settings.json file is described in the [Models](#types) section.

 Each controller will have the methods: